San Diego State vs. UNLV NCAA Football Odds, Plays and Insights | November 19, 2021

 UNLV Stats and Trends

-- UNLV has played 10 games, with six wins against the spread.

-- The Rebels have an ATS record of 3-2 in their five games as an underdog of 11 points or more this year.
+- The Rebels have been underdogs by 10.5 points or more five times this season and are 3-2 ATS in those matchups.

-- UNLV has eclipsed the over/under in 44.4% of its opportunities this year (four times over nine games with a set point total).
+- UNLV has gone over the point total in 44.4% of its opportunities this season (four times over nine games with a set point total).

-- UNLV is 4-2 against the spread and 2-5 overall when the team puts up more than 17.1 points.
+- UNLV is 4-2 against the spread and 2-5 overall in games when it scores more than 17.1 points.

-- UNLV is 4-1 against the spread and 1-5 overall when the team churns out over 305.7 yards.
+- UNLV is 4-1 against the spread and 1-5 overall when the team amasses more than 305.7 yards.

-- The Rebels have turned the ball over three more times (18 total) than the Aztecs have forced a turnover (15) this season.
+- This year the Rebels have turned the ball over 18 times, three more than the Aztecs' takeaways (15).

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.